Skip to main content

 • Report it: The Fair Work Ombudsman runs regular audits of hospitality businesses.
 You can report anonymously

-General information and estimates only — not legal, financial, or tax advice.
-Always verify with the Fair Work Ombudsman (13 13 94) or a qualified professional.
+General information and estimates only — not legal, financial or tax advice.
+Always check your specific award, agreement or contract, or a qualified professional, before you rely on the result.

 DN